Table of Contents:

 Exporting Data Logs

 The SK48v100 Battery has a unique function – the ability to export data logs of up to 2 months of operational history.
-This is particualarly useful for intermittent issues, as the logs can give insight to every measurable data point with a correlating data/time stamp.
+This is particularly useful for intermittent issues, as the logs can give insight to every measurable data point with a correlating data/time stamp.

 What’s required: